camel-tooling/camel-dap-client-vscode/docs/index.md

 ## How to install

-1. You can download **vscode-debug-adapter-apache-camel** extension from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-debug-adapter-apache-camel) and the [Open VSX Registry](https://open-vsx.org/extension/redhat/vscode-debug-adapter-apache-camel).
+1. You can download **Debug Adapter for Apache Camel** extension from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-debug-adapter-apache-camel) and the [Open VSX Registry](https://open-vsx.org/extension/redhat/vscode-debug-adapter-apache-camel).
 2. Debug Adapter for Apache Camel can be also installed directly in the [Microsoft VS Code](https://code.visualstudio.com/).

     **Steps**